theheking/intro-to-r/content/1_setup_rstudio.md

     b <- 2
     ```

+> **Exercise**
-> **Exercise** 1.
-How much are a and b added together?
-2. Change the value of a to 10 3.
-Assign the value of a and b together to a new variable, c.
+> 1. How much are a and b added together?
+> 2. Change the value of a to 10
+> 3. Assign the value of a and b together to a new variable, c.
+>       Are there any issues with making a new variable called c?

 ------------------------------------------------------------------------